gpetrousov/compilers/README.md

 - Instead of regexes, it accepts _grammar production rules_.
 - Produces parsers in `C`.
 - Is combined with `flex`:
-		- The generated parser calls functions from the generated lexer.
+		- The generated parser calls functions from the generated lexer/scanner.
 - `yyparse()`: bison generated parser function (just like `yylex()` for `flex`).
 		- return 0 :Successful parse.